 On 24 September 2014, OPWP informed the Company, along with all other members of the power and water industry, to comply with the Omanisation requirements as stipulated in the Ministerial Decision No 248/2014 (the Decision).
 Given the immediate nature of this implementation and the very limited pool of suitably skilled Omanis available in the utility sector in southern Oman, the Company is unable to practically comply with this change of law within the specified time horizon without compromising the performance of our contractual obligations and also the security of the Salalah System.
-The Company has already sought contractual relief from OPWP and has put in place an accelerated Omanisation plan to achieve the ultimate objectives of the decree over a longer time horizon.
-Other business normal operational risks remain as detailed in our IPO prospectus.
+The Company has already sought contractual relief from OPWP and has put in place an accelerated Omanisation plan to achieve the ultimate objectives of the decree over a longer time period.